iPhone Randomly Turns Itself Off with Battery Remaining?

 - 3. Battery replacement

-Just to clarify the issue we’re dealing with in this guide: Your iPhone shuts off by itself, before the actual battery percentage reaches a number that is lower than, say, five percent.
-It may be shutting of at 10 or 15 percent, or even earlier, while the battery life seems to have gotten worse over time.
+Just to clarify the issue we’re dealing with in this guide: Your iPhone turns off with battery left?
+It may be shutting of at 10 or 15 percent, or even shut off at 20 percent, while the battery life seems to have gotten worse over time.
 And if you reconnect your iPhone to a charger after losing power, it may display an irrationally high percentage of charge, which couldn’t be possible after such a small period of charging, right?
 This sounds like you could benefit from one of our three fixes for the “iPhone battery dead?” issue.

 1. Check your time and date settings